chemicallang/learn-chemical/src/buildsystem/conditional_compilation.md

 ```
 // include win directory only when compiling for windows
 source "win" if windows

+// include pos directory only when compiling for posix
+source "pos" if posix
 ```

 currently support for conditionals is limited, You should use a `build.lab` file for proper support